 Give accurate but brief information about where the link leads.
 You can use a call to action, some other examples are:

 - Summer Sale!
 Swipe up for more information

 - My business hours this week – swipe up

 Drawing an upward arrow can get the point across too.
 Remember that Instagram stories feel personal and unofficial, so you can also add a joke or pun that fits your brand and the image in question.

 You can also simply draw attention to the See More option on the bottom of the page by adding stickers or doodles.

 The Workaround for Smaller Accounts

-Users who don’t have more than 10,000 followers can take advantage of Instagram’s IGTV to get the swipe up feature.
-You’ll still need a business account to do this, however.
+Users who do not have more than 10,000 followers can take advantage of Instagram’s IGTV to get the swipe up feature.
+You will still need a business account to do this, however.